apache/cassandra-java-driver/upgrade_guide/README.md

 ### 4.17.0

-#### Java17 is now a supported platform
+#### Beta support for Java17

-With [JAVA-3042](https://datastax-oss.atlassian.net/browse/JAVA-3042) the driver is now tested against Java17 as well as the other LTS JVM releases Java8 and Java11.
-Based on our testing the Java driver appears to function normally on Java17, but of course bugs are always a possibility.
-Issues arising from the Java17 platform will be triaged and addressed just like any other issue.
+With the completion of [JAVA-3042](https://datastax-oss.atlassian.net/browse/JAVA-3042) the driver now passes our test suite when run on Java17.
+We also now include Java17 in our automated test matrix for Java driver releases.
+All features appear to function normally when run with Java17 but we do not want to declare full support for this platform until we've received feedback from other users in the ecosystem.

+If you discover an issue with the Java driver running on Java17 please let us know!
+Java17 issues will be triaged and addressed just like issues from any supported Java version.

 #### Updated API for vector search